-Selection Meaning The control interprets the programmed rotary axis coordinates as axis angles.
+Meaning The control interprets the programmed rotary axis coordinates as axis angles.
 The control positions the rotary axes to the positions defined in the NC program.
 NC programs with axis angles can only be used for other machines that have the same rotary axes and matching traverse ranges.
 You cannot program a basic rotation or 3D basic rotation with AXIS POS , and FUNCTION TCPM cannot be used if the working plane is tilted.
 AXIS SPAT The control interprets the programmed rotary axis coordinates as spatial angles.
 The control takes care of calculating the required axis positions.
 This means that NC programs with spatial angles can also be used for other machines that might have other rotary axes.
 With AXIS SPAT , you can orient the workpiece using a basic rotation or 3D basic rotation and use FUNCTION TCPM in case the working plane is tilted.
-Further information: "D Difference between spatial angles and axis angles", Page 345 whether you physically or e manufacturer defines in the kinematics description u can use AXIS SPAT to also program axes that do not exist n the machine.
-The control saves this information in the rameter progAxes (no. 202802). indernite pai A programm the PLANE f ned tool inclination will not tilt the working plane, as with Functions, for example.
-This means that you can program TCPM with AXIS SPAT even if the working plane is tilted.
-A programm the PLANE f FUNCTION You can pro for machine ned tool inclination will not tilt the working plane, as with functions, for example.
-This means that you can program TCPM with AXIS SPAT even if the working plane is tilted.
-Agram FUNCTION TCPM with AXIS POS manually only as with perpendicular kinematics.
-With other machine you need a CAM system to calculate the correct values (e.g., A programm the PLANE f FUNCTION You can pro for machine kinematics, for 45° swive M128 and F an active ba FUNCTION ned tool inclination will not tilt the working plane, as with functions, for example.
-This means that you can program TCPM with AXIS SPAT even if the working plane is tilted.
-Agram FUNCTION TCPM with AXIS POS manually only as with perpendicular kinematics.
+Further information: "D)ifference between spatial angles and axis angles", Page 303 The machin e manufacturer defines in the kinematics description whether you physically or a can use AXIS SPAT to also program axes that do not exist in the machine.
+The control saves this information in the rameter progAxes (no. 202802). whether you physically of machine pair A programm the PLANE from the second sec n the machine.
+The control saves this information in the whether you physically or machine particular or machine particular or machine particular or machine physically or machine physically or machine physically or machine physically or machine physical physical n the machine.
+The control saves this information in the rameter progAxes (no. 202802). ned tool inclination will not tilt the working plane, as with unctions, for example.
+This means that you can program TCPM with AXIS SPAT even if the working plane is tilted. gram FUNCTION TCPM with AXIS POS manually only s with perpendicular kinematics.
+With other machine you need a CAM system to calculate the correct values (e.g., whether you physically or machine pail A programm the PLANE f FUNCTION You can profor machine kinematics, for 45° swiv M128 and F an active ba FUNCTION n the machine.
+The control saves this information in the rameter progAxes (no. 202802). ned tool inclination will not tilt the working plane, as with unctions, for example.
+This means that you can program TCPM with AXIS SPAT even if the working plane is tilted. gram FUNCTION TCPM with AXIS POS manually only s with perpendicular kinematics.
 With other machine you need a CAM system to calculate the correct values (e.g.,